Looking for Immigration Lawyers in Newcastle?

 If you need publicly funded legal aid in Newcastle, one of our top immigration lawyers in the UK will be happy to help.
 If you are unsure whether you qualify for free immigration assistance, your adviser can review your case and assess your options.

 If you want to work in the UK, IAS can offer you expert advice.
 Our immigration lawyers in Newcastle are ready to guide you through the entire Work Visa application process, working one-on-one with you.

 Depending on your circumstances, we can help you understand your best options for a UK Work Visa.
-For example, if you are a skilled worker, we can assess your eligibility for a Tier 2 (General) Work Permit.
+For example, if you are a skilled worker, we can assess your eligibility for a (General) Work Permit.

 We can also help you get your Sponsorship License to work in the UK.

 Get in touch today with one of our top immigration lawyers in the UK to learn more about our services.
 One of our employment lawyers in Newcastle is ready to discuss your case.

 One of the main conditions to settle in the UK is to demonstrate your English language ability.
 If you wish to naturalise as a British citizen, you also need to prove your knowledge of the customs and the history of the UK.